tresoldi/ngesh/docs/readme.rst

      ;
    end;

-Parameters set in a configuration file can be overridden at the command line.
-The ASCII representation of the topology of the same tree can be obtained with:
+All parameters provided in the configuration files can be overridden at the command-line.

+A textual representation of the same tree (that is, of the random tree generated with the set of parameters and the same seed) can be obtained with the ``-o ascii`` flag:

 .. code:: bash